milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 ---
 layout: post
-title: Writing on GitHub Pages and Jekyll using Markdown
+title: "Writing on GitHub Pages and Jekyll using Markdown"
 date: 2015-01-09T15:04:14
 ---